KrishnaKollu/poc-approaches-salesforce-trigger-recursion/README.md

 This means your trigger will create a duplicate Order.
 That's not good.

 So how do you deal with this?
 You can consider refactoring away from using workflow rules all together.
-But here's the catch... if someone builds a workflow rule in the future, or if you install a managed package that *happens* to use a workflow rule on that object, then you're back in the same danger zone.
+But here's the catch... if someone builds a workflow rule in the future, or if you install a managed package that *happens* to use a workflow rule on that object, then you're back in the same boat.

 **What not to do**